vectorX1/wonderTable/README.md

 #wonderTable

-A customised html table with sorting, searching and other custom feature.
+A customised html table with sorting, searching and other custom features.
 A self practice sample.